Ivanovac

-Ivanovac is a village near Antunovac, Osijek-Baranja County, Croatia.
+Ivanovac (German: Johannesdorf) is a village near Antunovac, Osijek-Baranja County, Croatia.
 In the 2011 census, it had 1,522 inhabitants.

 History

+The present day Ivanovac was founded in 1836 by the Danube Swabian Germans from Tolna County.
+In 1910, Ivanovac had 803 Germans, and it was one of only five settlements in the Osijek area where Germans formed an absolute ethnic majority.
 On 26 March 2022 at 14:39 the DVD Ivanovac received a call about a wildfire in the area of the Korođgrad hamlet.
 10 ha burned by the time it was put out at 15:50.